Knowledge That Empowers

 - Dependents, Resources

-If you’re a dependent of a veteran, you might qualify for more than you think.…
+If you’re the spouse or child of a veteran, you may qualify for VA benefits—but…

 FAQs